NavinPoonia/Chat-Application/README.md

 Making A Multiple User Chat Application Using NodeJS Server And Web Socket.IO

-1 - User Has To Enter His Name To Join The Chat
+1 - User Has To Enter His Name To Join The Chat.

-2 - When A User Joins The Chat It is Notified To Other User
+2 - When A User Joins The Chat It is Notified To Other Users.

-3 - A Notification Ringtone is played Whenever A Message Is Recieved
+3 - A Notification Ringtone is played Whenever A Message Is Recieved.

-4 - When A user Leaves The Chat It is Notified To Other Users
+4 - When A user Leaves The Chat It is Notified To Other Users.